garciart/flask-demo/tracker_99/blueprints/api/README.md

 ## API Endpoints

-- /api/login - Get JSON WEb Token
+- /api/login - Get JSON Web Token
 - /api/courses/all - View all courses (Admin) or assigned courses
 - /api/courses/add - Add a course
-- /api/courses/get/<int:course_id> - View an assigned course
+- /api/courses/get/<int:course_id> - View an assigned course (course ID, name, code, group, and description)
+- /api/courses/get/details/<int:course_id> - View course details and all members assigned to a course and their roles (Admin) or view your role in an assigned course
 - /api/courses/edit/<int:course_id> - Edit an assigned course (if privileged)
 - /api/courses/delete/<int:course_id> - Delete an assigned course (if privileged)
 - /api/members/all - View all members (Admin only)